JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

  If I had not *convinced* him to go then…then Grayson would still be…

 “I- I um I need some air.
 Sorry, excuse me,” I muttered before stumbling out the front doors.
-The world looked so dark when I walked out; only dark clouds were present and were immersing rapidly across the sky.
+The world looked so dark when I walked out, and only dark clouds covered the sky.
 They were swarming fiercely over my frame, quickly erasing the sunlight away.
 The gloominess somehow elicited an uncomfortable feeling of melancholy that pushed away my previous adrenaline.
-The loss made me painfully aware of the ache radiating from my hand.
+The abrupt loss made me painfully aware of the ache radiating from my hand and only seemed to grow stronger as I continued to stand there.

-The pain was only getting stronger while the air grew thicker and heavier to breathe in.
-Yet, at the same time, my mind and body felt strangely disconnected.
-I was no longer in control of my motor skills and I could only wait helplessly for my body to calm down.

-*Did everyone else think the same thing?
+*Does everyone else think the same thing?
 Had everyone just been lying to me?*

-Then, my breath hitched, and I was suffocating.
+Then, my breath hitched, and the air disappeared.
+I felt like I was suffocating.
 It was as if I was drowning without water.
 But the discomfort didn’t even bother me.
 Not when there was only one thought scrambling and screaming in my mind.

 *Did I get my best friend killed?*